 When entering addiction treatment for PCP, a user’s addiction level will be assessed, and the data collected from this assessment will be used to determine the best mode of treatment.
 Many rehab services provide a detox program before any inpatient or outpatient program formally starts.
 Rehab can be costly, but patients have the option of paying through private or public insurance policies so cost should not be deterrence to addiction treatment.

-Sign up for PCP rehab services with New Life Addiction Treatment Center and eliminate PCP from your life.
+Sign up for PCP rehab services with NeuroPsychiatric Addiction Clinic and eliminate PCP from your life.
 Call or email us today for a no-obligation consultation.